benedekrozemberczki/SGCN/README.md

 The following commands learn a graph embedding and write the embedding to disk.
 The node representations are ordered by the ID.
 The layer sizes are always set manually.

-Creating a DANMF embedding of the default dataset with a 128-64-32-16 architecture.
+Creating an SGCN embedding of the default dataset with a 128-64 architecture.
 Saving the embedding at the default path.
 ```
-python src/main.py --layers 128 64 32 16
+python src/main.py --layers 128 64
 ```
 <p align="center">
 <img style="float: center;" src="sgcn_example.jpg">